silverstripe/developer-docs/en/02_Developer_Guides/05_Extending/04_Shortcodes.md

 special markup and attributes.
 OEmbed is a standard to discover these formats based on a simple URL, for example a Youtube link pasted into the "Insert Media" form of the CMS.

-Some of these variations are likely to be explicitly not allowed in your TinyMCE configuration, so the embed plugin shows a placeholder instead, and the embed details such as the URL are stored with a custom `[embed]` shortcode.
+Some of these variations are likely to be explicitly not allowed in your HTML editor configuration, so the embed plugin shows a placeholder instead, and the embed details such as the URL are stored with a custom `[embed]` shortcode.

 ```html